dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 </div>
 <br />

-* By looingk at Woodland's SG Percentile, we can see that he truly underperformed from 200+ yards out, opposed to having one or two shots damage his 200+ SG Total
+* By looking at Woodland's SG Percentile, we can see that he truly underperformed from 200+ yards out, opposed to having one or two shots damage his 200+ SG Total
 * Woodland only had six shots within 100-50 yards of the pin, perhaps this was by design to avoid putting himself in a position where he consistantly underperforms